The-Band-Solution/data-lake-infrastruture/README.md

+# Datalake infrastruture to The Band
-# Dremio - Provides a Datalake infrastruture to The Band
+Dremio - Provides a datalake infrastruture to The Band.
 ## Build

 First, create a .env file with the contain: